 Financial Contingency Fund (FCF)

-Once you’ve applied for EMA and WGLG, you may be eligible for support from this fund provided by the Welsh Government.
-It’s means-tested and you must be enrolled on a full-time Further Education course and have been resident in the UK or EU for at least three years immediately before starting your course.
+This fund is provided by the Welsh Government and is means-tested.
+You must be enrolled on a full-time Further Education course and have been resident in the UK or EU for at least three years immediately before starting your course.
 Applications have a closing date, so you should apply as soon as possible.
 You can download the forms here.

 How can FCF help?

-Bus pass costs – the grant helps towards the cost of a bus pass (£10 per term) so your eligible journeys will be free.
+Bus pass costs – the grant helps towards the cost of a bus pass so your eligible journeys will be free.
+You are still required to pay the termly bus pass fee (£10 per term).

 Childcare costs – up to 90% of your childcare costs for one child up to a maximum of £45 per day are covered if your annual household income is under £18,000.